Norfolk opening parking garages ahead of expected flooding

 NORFOLK, Va.
 (WAVY) — Norfolk is opening several city parking garages so residents can move vehicles to higher ground ahead of heavy rains and expected flooding Thursday into Friday.

-The whole Hampton Roads region is under a flash flood watch from Thursday afternoon into Friday evening, with 3 to 5 inches of rain possible.
+The entire Hampton Roads region is under a flash flood watch from Thursday afternoon into Friday evening, with 3 to 5 inches of rain possible.

+All Old Dominion University parking garages will open at 2 p.m.
+Thursday, Sept.
+17. Vehicles must be removed by 8 a.m. on Wednesday, Sept.
+23.

-These garages will be open starting at 5 p.m.
+The following city garages will be open beginning at 5 p.m.
 Thursday.
-Vehicles must be removed by 8 a.m.
-Wednesday, September 23.
+Norfolk residents are advised to not park in reserved spaces and must remove their vehicles by 8 a.m. on Sept.
+23.

 - York Street Garage, 215 West York Street